Search for cities, countries, lakes and rivers

 Water Temperature Chart for Lake Monticello Over the Last 30 Days

 Today the water temperature in Lake Monticello is higher than the same day in previous years.
-The water temperature range here in February is from 43°F to 59°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+The water temperature range here in March is from 46°F to 63°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Lake Monticello are presented in the table below.